-Rose Headquarters - Rose Care & Handling
+Rose Care & Handling

-Follow these simple steps to get the maximum vase life and
+Follow these simple steps to get the maximum vase life

-enjoyment from your fresh cut roses:
+and enjoyment from your fresh cut roses!

-A clean, healthy vase is essential for the growth of your beautiful roses.
-Once the vase is cleaned, fill it ¾ full with fresh, cool tap water.
+Getting your roses into water quickly is the first step in caring for them.
+Fill a vase ¾ full with fresh, cool tap water.
 The roses will absorb the water, soaking up the nutrients that will travel up to the bloom and create a lively flower.
-Check the water level every day and add more fresh, cool water as needed.
+Check the water level every day and add more water as needed.

-Flower food contains three essential ingredients that help extend the life of your flowers: a food source for continued flower development, an acidifier to control the pH of the water and a biocide to kill harmful bacteria.
+Flower food contains three essential ingredients that help extend the life of your roses: a food source for continued flower development, an acidifier to control the pH of the water and a biocide to kill harmful bacteria.

 Before placing the roses into the water, remove any extra foliage that would fall below the water line.
 Foliage in the water causes bacteria to grow, shortening the life of the roses.